- Read all of the information contained in this document.

 You will be notified if you are 1) accepted into the course; 2) not accepted into the course; or 3) conditionally accepted based upon academic or disciplinary probation status.
 In the event a course is filled or cancelled due to low enrollment, students will be notified and given the option to apply for another course which still has openings.

-Applicants for travel courses should be in good academic standing with the college with a minimum cumulative GPA of 2.0, both at the time of application and at the time of departure.
-Students on academic or disciplinary probation are not allowed to participate in a May Term international travel course.
-Applicants for semester-long study abroad programs must have a 2.5 GPA both at the time of application and at the time of departure.
+Applicants to study abroad on a short-term international travel course should be in good academic standing with the college with a minimum cumulative GPA of 2.0, both at the time of application and at the time of departure.
+Students on academic or disciplinary probation are not allowed to study abroad.
+Applicants for semester-long study abroad programs must have at least a 2.5 GPA both at the time of application and at the time of departure, unless the program to which they’re applying has a higher minimum GPA requirement such as the London, England semester program (2.8).

 Acceptance into an international travel course results in you being automatically registered for the course.
 Accepted students need not go through the registration process.